cirosantilli/x86-assembly-cheat/readme.md

 see: <http://neilkemp.us/src/sse_tutorial/sse_tutorial.html>

-# assemblers
+#assemblers

-programs that transform text in computer code
+Programs that transform text in computer code.

-## nasm
+##nasm

-netwide assembler (what netwide means, I don't know TODO)
+Netwide assembler (what netwide means, I don't know TODO).

-one of the most popular for linux
+One of the most popular for linux.

-open source
+Open source.

-intel like syntax
+Intel like syntax.

-input formats:
+Input formats:

 - `.asm`, intel like syntax

-output formats:
+Output formats:

 - elf
 - pe
 - mach-o

-## gas
+##gas

-gnu assembler
+Gnu assembler.

-executable name: `as`
+Executable name: `as`.

 gcc backend. point up to learning its syntax: allows you to to understand gcc generated code!

-at&t based syntax
+at&t based syntax.

-outputs to lots of different architectures:
+Outputs to lots of different architectures:

 - i386
 - sparc
 - arm

-and more
+and more.

-nasm manual says it is inconvenient to write by hand, because meant to be a gcc backend.
-I agree it is uglier to write.
+nasm manual says it is inconvenient to write by hand, maybe because is is meant to be a gcc backend.

-### gcc
+###gcc

 gcc can be used as a frontend for gas: